hpsa/hpe-application-automation-tools-plugin/doc/README.md

-1. Creating an execution node is only required when running scenarios from LoadRunner or UFT, that are stored on the file system.
+1. Creating an execution node is only required when running scenarios from LoadRunner Professional or UFT One, that are stored on the file system.
 You only need to set an execution node if the Jenkins master machine is  **not**  the executing machine.
-If you are running LoadRunner or UFT One on the master machine, you do not need to set and select a node.
+If you are running LoadRunner Professional or UFT One on the master machine, you do not need to set and select a node.

 2. Go to the Jenkins Server home page.